The Winter Chill can Lead to Big Bills

 Click on the numbers in the interactive image below for simple maintenance tips to help prevent property damage.

-For 100 years, the mission of State Farm has been and continues to be to help people manage the risks of everyday life, recover from the unexpected, and realize their dreams.
+For over 100 years, the mission of State Farm has been to help people manage the risks of everyday life, recover from the unexpected and realize their dreams.
 State Farm and its affiliates are the largest providers of auto and home insurance in the United States.
-Its more than 19,400 agents and approximately 53,400 employees serve over 87 million policies and accounts – which includes auto, fire, life, health, commercial policies and financial services accounts.
-Commercial auto insurance, along with coverage for renters, business owners, boats and motorcycles, is available.
+Its more than 19,400 agents and 67,000 employees serve over 91 million policies and accounts – including auto, fire, lifehealth, commercial policies and financial services accounts.
+Commercial auto insurance, along with coverage for rentersbusiness ownersboats and motorcycles, is also available.
 State Farm Mutual Automobile Insurance Company is the parent of the State Farm family of companies.
-State Farm is ranked No. 42 on the 2022 Fortune 500 list of largest companies.
+State Farm is ranked No. 44 on the 2023 Fortune 500 list of largest companies.
 For more information, please visit http://www.statefarm.com.